 You know that linear actuators move loads in a straight line, forward and/or backward.
 You know they can be powered by hydraulic fluid, compressed air, or electricity.
-Each type has its own pros and cons.
+Each type of actuator has its own pros and cons.
 So, when should you use electric linear actuators?
 They are quite versatile.
 Here are some examples.

 Solutions in Motion™

 Full disclaimer: W.C.
 Branham Inc. does not currently manufacture electric linear actuators.
 Instead, we manufacture many different types of pneumatic and low-pressure hydraulic linear actuators for over 35 years.
 So then, why write about electric linear actuators?
 Simple: We’d like to give you a few things to think about when you are trying to decide if going electric is right for your next application.

 As the name implies, a linear actuator moves a load of some kind in a straight line.
 You can use hydraulic or pneumatic power or electricity to operate linear actuators, but we’ll take a closer look at the electric option.
 How does it work?
 What can it do?
 And how does it differ from other options?

 Here's what you need to know about electric linear actuators.

 From technology and automotive to food and beverages, pharmaceuticals, and consumer goods, the manufacturing industry remains busier than ever.
 And what better way to celebrate National Manufacturing Day (MFG Day) Oct.
 5 than to share the importance manufacturing has on our society and what inspires individuals to get into this line of work.

 Elon Musk is known around the world for his innovative creations such as Tesla Inc., Neuralink,OpenAI, SpaceX, and The Boring Company among others.
 And his latest invention is just as cutting edge as the rest.